kasimbakari012/kasimbakari012/README.md

 ## 💡 About Me

 I'm a driven **Full Stack Developer** with a **Diploma in Computer Science and Information Technology** from the **University of Dar es Salaam**.

-I design and develop scalable, secure, user-friendly applications across the full software lifecycle from frontend interfaces to backend logic and database integration.
+I design and develop scalable, secure, user-friendly applications across the full software lifecycle—from frontend interfaces to backend logic and database integration.
 Passionate about clean code, innovative solutions, and lifelong learning.

 **Core Strengths:**